jgmsv/wargame/README.md

 ## Description

 This is a card game built with HTML, CSS, and JavaScript.
-[Provide a detailed description of the game, including the rules and how to win.]
+The rules are identified in the project.

 ## Installation